 - Have interest in pursuing a graduate degree in engineering

-- Be available for a full-day workshop on Friday, September 15, 2017
+- Be available for a full-day workshop

-Additionally, This workshop is intended for students from racial, ethnic, and gender groups historically underrepresented in engineering.
+Additionally, this workshop is intended for students from racial, ethnic, and gender groups historically underrepresented in engineering.
 These groups include female/female-identifying students, and students from African-American, Hispanic, Pacific Islander, and Native American racial/ethnic groups.